schitresh/software_development/frameworks/rails/5_security/2_csrf.md

 - Bob's session at www.webapp.com is still alive because he didn't log out
 - By viewing the post, the browser finds an image tag
   - And tries to load the suspected image from www.webapp.com
-  - It will aslo send along the cookie with the session ID
+  - It will also send along the cookie with the session ID
 - The webapp verifies the user info in the corresponding session hash
   - And destroys the project with the ID 1
   - And returns a result page which is unexpected result for the browser